BDO Horse Breeding Guide (Black Desert Online 2019)

 - Turn - time to turn

-- Health - influences how quickly they will die if hit
+- Health - influences how quickly the horse will die if hit

 - Stamina - how far the horse can travel before being fed.